leklab/alphafoldv1/README.md

 The description in the AlphaFoldv1 Nature paper unfortunately does not have enough information for a scrub like me to implement beyond just running it and producing the same distogram and torsion probabilities.
 All credit and thanks should go to [**Jinbo Xu**](https://www.ttic.edu/faculty/xu/) for making the various implementation of RaptorX fully open source and available so that others can learn the various aspects of distance-based folding approaches.
 Jinbo is a pioneer in using distance-based folding approaches that AlphaFoldv1 uses and was the first to show it's value in his [PLoS Computational Biology publication.](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005324)

 ## Setting up
+The dependencies below were taken the AlphaFoldv1 dependencies section.
+There are a few notable differences:
+* gast version 0.2.2 is enforced to remove incompatibility [issues](https://github.com/tensorflow/tensorflow/issues/32859) with later versions.
+* SciPy is needed for the Von Mises distribution
+* PyRosetta is needed for the folding.
+You will need a license to install.
+Thankfully academic license is free and receiving one is fully automated.

 ### Dependencies